lorenzonava96/SAR-and-DL-for-Landslide-Rapid-Assessment/SAR-LRA Tool V1/readme.md

 OpenCV version: 4.5.5;

 You can use 01_SAR-LRA_Sentinel-1_Image_Acquisition.ipynb to process and download the SAR imagery for a give event.
 Select the dates and digitise manually the Area of Interest.
 Default AoI and dates for the Sumatra event is available in the notebook for testing.

+The tool is effective in vegetated terrains.
+We don't garantee its functioning in presence of snow or in scarsely vegetated terrains.